 Step by Step Installation on a Mac OS X Server

-Note: You are currently viewing documentation for Moodle 2.5.
-Up-to-date documentation for the latest stable version of Moodle may be available here: Step by Step Installation on a Mac OS X Server.
+Note: You are currently viewing documentation for Moodle 2.3.
+Up-to-date documentation for the latest stable version is available here: Step by Step Installation on a Mac OS X Server.

 - 1 Overview

 - 3 Configure PHP for your Moodle installation

 - 4 Configure the MySQL database for your Moodle installation

 - 5 Copy the Moodle files to the web server

 - 7 Download the language packages

 - 8 Moodle is running ...

 - 9 How to setup the cron job with launchd

 - 10 How to install and update Moodle via CVS